-You should focus on offshore and hydro projects rather than onshore wind farms
+Shouldn’t you focus on offshore and hydro projects rather than onshore wind farms?

 Onshore wind is one of the most cost-effective and proven renewable energy technologies.
 For this reason onshore wind can and should be an essential part of our strategy for achieving our 2020 and 2050 renewable energy targets.

-Onshore wind in the UK is far too heavily subsidised by the Government
+Onshore wind in the UK is very heavily subsidised by the Government isn’t it?